pmitros/school-committee/README.md

 -----------------

 * **Universal pre-K**.
 This is something we do need to do, but it's in city council control.
-The school committee doesn't have that power.
+The school committee doesn't have that power alone.
 We do have the power to have many less expensive interventions with pre-K parents which can get us part of the way there in the interrim.
 I will push for those.
 * **Longer elected terms** The two-year terms mean the school